nzangi/Django-React-BlogPost/README.md

 Now you can access the frontend and interact with the system

-## Project Desc : Business Management Web Application
+## Project Desc : BlogPost Web Application
 The project uses Django-Rest_Framework for backend,PostgresSQL
 for database and React Js for frontend.
 The system will enable users to post ,edit their post,delete, comment on other peoples posta and comments.